gregbugaj/delven-docs/content/_index.md

 ## Under the hood

 This is a complete rewrite of original PhantomSQL data extract engine that was originally written in Java.
-Due to limitations of how far application could have been I decide to rewrite it completelly and take adwantage of latest technology available.
+Due to limitations of how far application could have been I decide to rewrite it completelly and take advantage of latest technology available.

+Delven project consists of following

+ * Parser / Transpiller
+   * Transipills delven syntax into valid ECMAScript(JavaScript)
+ * Runtime engine
+   * Runtime that performs actuall extraction
+ * UI Console
+   * Console for managing and executing jobs

+### Goals
 Main issues that will be addressing with this rewrite are as follows

 * Reworking language syntax